Experienced Medical Negligence Solicitors

-At Cantillons Solicitors, members of our legal team also have medical expertise including nursing and pharmacy.
+At Cantillons Solicitors, members of our legal team also have medical experience including nursing and pharmacy.
 Their assistance with Medical Negligence Cases is very helpful.
-Also, given our expertise and experience in the area of Medical Negligence, we also have access to a vast number of independent medical experts to assist with the claim.
-In order to bring a Medical Negligence Claim, a medical expert must confirm that there was in fact medical negligence.
+Also, given our knowledge and experience in the area of Medical Negligence, we also have access to a vast number of independent medical experts to assist with the claim.
+In order to bring a Medical Negligence Claim, a medical expert must confirm that there was in fact medical malpractice or negligence.

 - Letter of Claim

 The next step is that your Medical Negligence Solicitor will write a Letter of Claim to the medical practitioner and/or hospital and/or the HSE, outlining the negligence and injuries suffered and asking that liability be admitted and for compensation to be paid.

 If adequate compensation is not offered, then the next step is to start the legal proceedings and issue a Personal Injuries Summons.

 How Long Does A Medical Negligence Claim Take?